Expenses (2024-25)

 The Senior Citizen Class Program (non-degree seeking) makes it possible for students who are 65 or more years of age to sit in a class (with teacher's permission).
 Class or lab fees are the responsibility of the student.

-General Fee--Undergraduate ($376 per quarter)
+General Fee--Undergraduate ($405 per quarter)

 All tuition paying undergraduate students registered for 6 or more hours are required to pay this fee.
-Taskforce, Student Missionaries and ACA students will be exempt.
+Taskforce, Student Missionaries and ACA students are exempt.
 Besides covering the cost of housing club dues, internet access while on campus, Excess Student Accident Insurance, printing the first 100 pages in computer labs, access to the library, gym, and pool, and new technology for classrooms, etc., the General Fee includes the ASWWU dues which provides for student publications and membership in the Associated Students of Walla Walla University (ASWWU).

 Students who are charged the General Fee for less than three quarters will need to pay an additional fee if they wish to receive the yearbook.
 Students who are exempt from paying the General Fee may purchase publications for prices set by the ASWWU editors.

-General Fee--Graduate ($121 per quarter)
+General Fee--Graduate ($135 per quarter)

 All tuition paying graduate students registered for 4 or more hours are required to pay this fee.
 This fee covers internet access while on campus, Excess Student Accident Insurance, new technology for classrooms, graduation fee, etc. Students on the College Place campus also receive access to the library, gym and pool, and printing the first 100 pages in the computer labs.

-Since the General Fee for graduate students does not include ASWWU dues, graduate students wanting campus publications such as the Mask and the yearbook may purchase these publications for prices set by the ASWWU editors.
+The General Fee for graduate students does not include ASWWU dues, graduate students wanting campus publications such as the Mask and the yearbook may purchase these publications for prices set by the ASWWU editors.

 Housing Costs